Brotherhood of Saint George

 The Brotherhood of Saint George was a short-lived military guild, which was founded in Dublin in 1474 for the defence of the English-held territory of the Pale.
-For a short time it was the only standing army maintained by the English Crown in Ireland.
+For a short time, it was the only standing army maintained by the English Crown in Ireland.
 It was suppressed by King Henry VII in 1494, due to his suspicions about the Brotherhood's loyalty to his dynasty.
 It was not an order of knighthood, although some of its individual members were knights.

 History of the Pale

 Following the Norman Invasion of Ireland, which began in 1169, the English Crown gradually extended its control over four-fifths of Ireland; but from the early fourteenth century onwards, the Crown's influence steadily diminished and its Irish territories shrank.
 By the middle of the fifteenth century, the only region of Ireland under secure English control was a part of Counties Dublin, Kildare, Meath and Louth.
 These lands were partially guarded by a fortified ditch or "Pale" (from the Latin palus), which gave its name to the territory itself.
-The citizens of the Pale were constantly troubled by raids by neighbourng Irish clans (particularly the O'Byrnes and O'Tooles of County Wicklow), although the danger from the clans greatly diminished after 1401, when the Dubliners crushingly defeated the O'Byrne clan of County Wicklow at the Battle of Bloody Bank, by the River Dargle.
+The citizens of the Pale were constantly troubled by raids by neighbouring Irish clans (particularly the O'Byrnes and O'Tooles of County Wicklow), although the danger from the clans greatly diminished after 1401, when the Dubliners crushingly defeated the O'Byrne clan of County Wicklow at the Battle of Bloody Bank, by the River Dargle.
 Despite this victory, defence of the Pale remained a permanent preoccupation of the Dublin Government.